AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/index.md

 **Research Team Leader, Electrical and Computer Engineering**
 **New York University Abu Dhabi**

-I lead research on **AI security and trustworthy machine learning**, with a focus on **adversarial attacks and defenses, robustness under deployment constraints, and secure perception systems**.
-My work bridges **theory, system-level design, and real-world evaluation**, targeting vision, autonomous, embedded, and multimodal AI systems.
+I lead research on AI security and trustworthy machine learning, with a focus on adversarial attacks and defenses, robustness under deployment constraints, and secure perception systems.
+My work bridges theory, system-level design, and real-world evaluation, targeting vision, autonomous, embedded, and multimodal AI systems.

 ---